byrd-laif/soilMakers/soulFood/followTheFood.md

 #### *The Return; a journey through the alchemy of soil.*

-**A movable feast; plant knowledge distilled and assimilated through the physical body, re-cultivated into living soil, and returned to the womb of Mother Earth *in-kind.* Sustenance; life supporting and sustaining.
+**A movable feast; plant knowledge distilled and assimilated through the physical body, re-cultivated into living soil and returned to the womb of Mother Earth *in-kind.* Sustenance; life supporting and sustaining.
 Returned as something meaningful.**

 ***Empowering direct experience; contact with the divine made manifest.***